 By 1860, Colorado City was a major hub for shipping mining supplies to nearby South Park, the site of the famous Pike’s Peak Gold Rush.
 In 1891, Winfield Scott Stratton discovered gold at Cripple Creek, which was one of the all-time richest gold mines on earth.
 Subsequently, Colorado City’s Golden Cycle Mill became a gold-processing powerhouse thanks to its easy access via Palmer’s railroad system.

 The critical gold-rush period that followed caused a significant shift in the city's infrastructure, as the affluent community moved out of Colorado City and built large stone properties and broad streets in the more exclusive and underdeveloped area of Colorado Springs.
 Our Colorado Springs gift basket delivery celebrates “striking it rich” and “gold” in general with our many gold-colored goodies.
 Friends and family will love our glistening chocolate fudge cake pops, covered in gold and silver shimmers!
 There’s no better way to salute the “richness” of a loved one’s success than with our “rich” dark chocolate.
-These cake pops are also a stunning, edible addition to any anniversary or birthday party.
+These cake pops are also a stunning, delicious addition to any anniversary or birthday party.

 As the gold industry diminished over the decades, it was replaced with a trendy health industry, which became a large tourist attraction.
 Even back in the day, early settlers had noted the area’s natural healing properties.
 They discovered that Colorado Springs’ healthy waters contained an above-average amount of natural fluoride, which was in turn giving its local’s teeth the “Colorado stain,” appearance.
 In 1909, one of the area’s doctors, Frederick McKay, made the all-important connection between fluoride-filled water and cavity prevention, which has been celebrated by dentists ever since.